-02 Continued Drive for Excellence
+02 Continued drive for excellence

-During the last year, ELEXON people undertook sufficient training to keep improving their skills and building their capacity to respond to the rapidly changing energy market.
+During 2019/20, Elexon people undertook targeted training to keep improving their skills, acquire new skills and build their capacity to respond to the rapidly changing energy market.

 "Great opportunity to obtain an overview of many areas of the electricity industry.
-A great team atmosphere with lovely people who want to improve things for the electricity industry."
+A great team atmosphere with lovely people who want to improve things for the electricity industry"